JoaoBruno09/ODSOFT-CI-CD/README.md

   and requires a manual confirmation on the job console to continue the build.

-Inside a finally statement there's the continuous integration feedback that tags the repository with the build number and the build result.
+Inside the finally statement there's the continuous integration feedback that tags the repository with the build number and the build result.

 - [x] **Sequential pipeline analysis**
       Before we were building the pipeline as we developed the project requirements, now we stopped to think about the sequence of the stages that made more sense for us.
 Resulting on the following pipeline code: